duglin/helloworld/README.md

 The `revisionTemplate` section at the bottom is the same as before.
 The `build` section is pretty verbose, but let's focus on the key bits:
-- `serviceAccountName`: this is the Kube Service Account to use when running the build containers.
+- `serviceAccountName`: this is the Kube Service Account to use when running the builder containers.
 - `source`: points to our source code.
 In this case we're pointing to a Github repo - and it's `master` branch
-- template`: refers to the Knative Build Template to use to build the image.
+- `template`: refers to the Knative Build Template to use to build the image, which refers to the Kaniko build template we deployed earlier..
-  In this case we're passing in the name of the DockerHub repo to store the results.
+  Also, we're passing in the name of the DockerHub repo to store the results.

 As I said, it's pretty verbose, but not too much info and should be fairly